Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \textbullet\quad\emph{RL}

-Given that QC can enhance computational power, thus naturally, combining QC and RL was conceived and has been studied for more than a decade \cite{dong2008quantum}.
+Given that QC can enhance computational power, combining QC and RL has been studied for more than a decade.
 QRL can be roughly divided into three categories according to the proportion of `quantum': the first is so-called inspired RL, which basically belongs to the category of classical heuristics.
-The second is PQC-based RL, which can run on NISQ devices and will be the focus of our subsequent discussion.
+The second is PQC-based RL, which can run on NISQ devices and is the focus of our subsequent discussion.
 The last one is full-quantum RL.
 As the name suggests, algorithms in this category only work well on fault-tolerated quantum computers.

 PQC-based RL can be further classified in terms of the role of PQC in the pipeline, one is the value-function approximation approaches; one is policy approximation approaches, and the combined approximation for value and policy, i.e., actor-critic (AC) approaches.
 A typical PQC-based QRL pipeline is summarized in Fig. \ref{QRL}.
-The hybrid agent observes the initial environment and applies some pre-processing to encode the observation into the feature map $U(\phi)$.
-Through a $\theta$-parameterized unitary operation $U(\theta)$, the current state $\ket{s_t}=U(\theta) U(\phi) \ket{0}^{\otimes n}$ can be gotten.
-Then depending on the measurements of the action-selection observable $\bra{s_t}O_a\ket{s_t}$, the state-action value function $Q_\theta(s_t, a_t)$ or the policy $\pi_\theta(a_t|s_t)$ will navigate the next favorable action $a_{t+1}$.
-Finally, the cumulative reward $r_t$ computed by interacting with the environment is iterated into a classical optimizer for consecutive parameter updates and optimization until convergence.
-The overall iterative pipeline is similar to the classical DRL, except that state change occurs in the quantum domain, where the variational unitaries could be regarded as a kind of QNNs for approximation.
+The hybrid agent observes the initial environment and applies pre-processing to encode the observation into the feature map $U(\phi)$.
+A $\theta$-parameterized unitary operation $U(\theta)$ then generates the current state $\ket{s_t} = U(\theta) U(\phi) \ket{0}^{\otimes n}$.
+Based on the measurements of the action-selection observable $\bra{s_t}O_a\ket{s_t}$, either the state-action value function $Q_\theta(s_t, a_t)$ or the policy $\pi_\theta(a_t|s_t)$ determines the next favorable action $a_{t+1}$.
+The cumulative reward $r_t$ obtained from interacting with the environment is subsequently fed into a classical optimizer for iterative parameter updates and optimization until convergence.
+This iterative pipeline resembles classical DRL, with the distinction that state changes occur in the quantum domain, where the variant can be viewed as a form of QNNs for approximation.